Rate-Limiting-Nullifier/rln-docs/src/what_is_rln.md

 # What is Rate-Limiting Nullifier?

-**RLN** is a zero-knowledge gadget that enables spam prevention for decentralized, anonymous environments.
+**RLN** is a zero-knowledge gadget that enables spam prevention for anonymous environments.

 The anonymity property opens up the possibility for spam and Sybil attack vectors for certain applications, which could seriously degrade the user experience and the overall functioning of the application.
 For example, imagine a chat application where users are anonymous.
 Now, everyone can write an unlimited number of spam messages, but we don't have the ability to kick this member because the spammer is anonymous.